Ericsson updates 5G cell tower software to improve speed and coverage

 Because the bands work differently, Ericsson expects inter-band carrier aggregation to particularly improve 5G speeds indoors, as well as in areas with poor coverage — the guaranteed low band signal you get everywhere could be augmented with a mid- or high-band 5G signal when it’s available.
 Network capacity can grow by 27%, or coverage can be expanded to 25% more people.

-The company is also adding two new 16-transceiver Massive MIMO radios to its portfolio, AIR 1623 and AIR 1636, the former an inexpensive and easy option for building 5G sites, and the latter designed to build 5G “with precision.”
-A new cloud solution called Ericsson Edge NFVI (Network Functions Virtualization Infrastructure), is also launching to optimize 5G performance at the edge of the network, which is expected to enhance augmented reality and gaming applications demanding both low latency and high bandwidth.
+The company is also adding two new 16-transceiver Massive MIMO radios to its portfolio, AIR 1623 and AIR 1636, the former an inexpensive and easy option for building 5G sites and the latter designed to build 5G “with precision.”
+A new cloud solution called Ericsson Edge NFVI (Network Functions Virtualization Infrastructure) is also launching to optimize 5G performance at the edge of the network and is expected to enhance augmented reality and gaming applications demanding both low latency and high bandwidth.